m13253/riscade/Readme.md

 There are some demo programs to play with, in `demo` directory.

+## Bug report

+There are likely to be bugs, either in documentation, assembler, emulator, or in demo programs.
+Feel free to submit a [GitHub issue](https://github.com/m13253/riscade/issues) so that I can fix it.

 # License

 This document is licensed under [MIT License](https://github.com/m13253/riscade/blob/master/COPYING)